 The Texas Hill Country communities include 10 towns that informally create a Hill Country Lighting Trail.
 Each of these towns offers visitors shimmering, electric displays among the picturesque rolling landscape that stretches from San Antonio to Austin.
 As you travel through the Hill Country towns, a few of the must-see communities are Burnet, which transforms into a recreation of biblical Bethlehem right down to live animals and traditional bread making, Fredericksburg where they display their German heritage proudly with a European-themed Marktplatz and an ornate 28-foot tall wooden Christmas Pyramid filled with delightful figurines, and the Marble Falls Walkway of Lights, which features more than two million individual light bulbs.

 Richmond's Campfire Christmas

+For an only-in-Texas experience, you could celebrate the holiday just like the original pioneers did.
 It's a cowboy Christmas in Richmond near Houston, where the George Ranch Historical Park features an old-fashioned roast chicken dinner with all the fixings.
 As a part of Campfire Christmas, visitors can take a ride through the park on a classic hay wagon, take a look at the Christmas-decorated Jones Stock Farm, and listen to stories told by candlelight.
 The park also provides events throughout the entire month of December, like Christmas in the Park, Children's Campfire Christmas, and the New Year's Eve Historical Bash.